-You can also choose a custom CSS (previously added as a managed file) when customizing the style of a particular Coach.
-Managed files are also included in the list of options that you can select for the implementation of various BPD components, where appropriate.
+- A custom CSS when customizing the style of a particular Coach or Coach component.
+See Customizing Coaches for more information. - The default CSS or the default XSL for all Coaches in a process app or toolkit.
+See Editing process application settings and Editing toolkit settings for more information. - The implementation of various BPD components, where appropriate.
 For example, when using the Java Integration component in a Integration service, you can select a JAR file previously added as a managed file.
+See Using the Java Integration component in an Integration service for more information.